2023 Open Enrollment General Information

 3) a copy of your state issued Certificate of Domestic Partnership for a Domestic Partner.

-How long can my child be covered under my medical, dental and vision plans?
+My child is 19, can they still be covered under my medical, dental, and vision insurance?

-• Medical insurance - all plans until age 26
+• DeltaCare HMO and all Medical plans until age 26

 What is Health In-Lieu (HIL) and Dental In-Lieu (DIL)?